daz4126/Nanny-State/README.md

 This will render the initial view with the count set to 10 and allow you to increase or decrease the count by clicking on the buttons.

-## More Examples
+### More Examples

-You can see more examples of how Nanny State can be used, with source code, [on CodePen](https://codepen.io/collection/RzbNmw)
+You can see more examples of how Nanny State can be used, with source code, on [CodePen](https://codepen.io/collection/RzbNmw).

-# TLDR
+## TL;DR

 In summary, all you need to do to create a NANNY STATE app is the following:

-1) Import the NANNY STATE functions
+1. Import the NANNY STATE functions
-2) Create the initial state, `State`
+1. Create the initial state, `State`
-3) Create the view template and make it a property of `State`
+1. Create the view template and make it a property of `State`
-4) Write event handlers that deal with user input
+1. Write event handlers that deal with user input
-5) Write transformer functions that update the state
+1. Write transformer functions that update the state
-6) Call the `Nanny(State)` function
+1. Call the `Nanny(State)` function

 The basic structure of any NANNY STATE code is: